JohnSnowLabs/spark-nlp/docs/_posts/murat-gunay/2021-11-06-bert_sequence_classifier_trec_coarse_en.md

 ## Description

-This model is imported from `Hugging Face-models` and it is a simple base BERT model trained on the "trec" dataset.
+This model has been trained on the "trec" dataset.
+It is a simple base BERT model.

 ## Predicted Entities